openebs-archive/openebs-docs/docs/ugcstor.md

     region: <AWS_REGION>
 ```

-The following are the definition for each of the parameters.
+The following are the definition for each parameters.

 - name : Provide a snapshot location name.
-Ex: gcp-default
+Eg: gcp-default

 - bucket : Provide the bucket name created on the cloud provider.
 Eg: gcpbucket
-- prefix : Prefix for backup name
+- prefix : Prefix for backup name.
 - Provider : Provider name.
 Eg: gcp, aws,minio etc
 - region : Provide region name if cloud provider is AWS.